Skip to main content

 We’re giving the Walter Taylor Bridge a much-needed refresh to renew the towers' rendered façades.
 With around 32,000 daily users, it’s an important part of Brisbane’s transport network.
 These works will help ensure this 90-year-old heritage listed bridge continues to serve our community for decades to come.

-We’ll also carry out essential maintenance works on the bridge.
+We’ll also carry out essential maintenance works and repairs on the bridge.
 These works will help keep the bridge safe and reliable for everyone who uses it.

 It’s all part of our ongoing efforts to care for and protect this iconic landmark.